Grant Hermanns

-Grant Monroe Hermanns (born March 5, 1998) is an American former professional football offensive tackle.
+Grant Monroe Hermanns (born March 5, 1998) is an American former professional football player who was an offensive tackle for the New York Jets of the National Football League (NFL).
 He played college football for the Purdue Boilermakers from 2016 to 2020, appearing in a total of 33 games and being named honorable mention All-Big Ten Conference as a senior.
-He was signed by the New York Jets of the National Football League (NFL) as an undrafted free agent in and later played two games for them in 2022.
+He was signed by the Jets as an undrafted free agent in and later played two games for them in 2022.
 He had stints with the Miami Dolphins in 2022 and with the Tampa Bay Buccaneers from 2022 to 2023, but saw no playing time with either team.
 He later returned to the Jets in 2023 but was released shortly afterwards before retiring in 2024.

 Early life

 Grant Monroe Hermanns was born on March 5, 1998, and grew up in Albuquerque, New Mexico.
 He attended Rio Rancho High School in Rio Rancho, and was a four-year letter winner.
 In 2013, he won first place at the high school research exposition in chemistry/biochemistry.
 As a junior and senior, in football, he earned All-Metro honors from the Albuquerque Football Coaches Association and All-State from the New Mexico Coaches Association.
 His team won the 2014 New Mexico 6A state championship after compiling an undefeated 13–0 record.